Donal-Flanagan/Graphene-Raman-Mathematica/README.md

 This programme is much faster than any commercial programmes I have seen, which is very beneficial when analysing maps of numerous samples.

 ### Features
-Fits the D, G, and 2D peaks, but can be easily edited to fit others.
+Fits the D, G, and 2D peaks, as well as the D+D" and strained 2D peak when present.
 Exports each fitted spectrum as a .png file.

 ![A typical spectrum of strained CVD graphene](https://github.com/DonalFlanagan/Graphene-Raman-Mathematica/blob/master/Images/Spectrum_map4_1_8.png?raw=true)